camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 ## Prerequisites

 The **Automation Anywhere Connector** allows you to orchestrate an Automation Anywhere queue from your BPMN process with [Automation Anywhere RPA](https://www.automationanywhere.com/).
-To start using the Connector, you have to have a running Automation Anywhere instance with actual [license](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/dashboards/cloud-administration-licenses.html) we configured API service.
+To start using the Connector, you have to have a running Automation Anywhere instance with an a [license](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/dashboards/cloud-administration-licenses.html) we configured API service.
 Please refer to the [official documentation page](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/aae-client/bot-creator/using-the-workbench/cloud-install.html) to learn more how to install and configure Automation Anywhere API service.
 Also, you need a user account with the `AAE_Queue Admin` role to query and manage workload queues and work items in a Control Room.
-More details about roles you can find in [official documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/administration/roles/cloud-system-created-roles.html).
+More details about roles you can find in the [official documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/administration/roles/cloud-system-created-roles.html).

 ## Create an Automation Anywhere Connector task